All year long, we offer eco-volunteer missions

 - We spend most days in the middle of nature, at the edge of the water or even in it.
 We also visit some coastal villages,

-- We eat products brought back from Kendari with fish from the local fishery, and equally local tropical fruits and vegetables,
+- We eat products brought Kendari decorated with fish from the local fishing and local fruits and vegetables,

 - Everyone helps with the dishes,